rearc-data/covid-19-yu-group/dataset-description.md

 Yu Group at UC Berkeley is working to help forecast the severity of the COVID-19 epidemic both for individual counties and individual hospitals.
-This release contains datasets for the Prediction and a Severity Index models produced by this team.
+This release contains datasets for the Prediction and Severity Index models produced by Yu Group.